octobercms/docs/setup-installation.md

 October CMS has some server requirements for web hosting:

-1. PHP version 7.2 or higher
+1. PHP version 7.2.9 or higher
+1. Composer 2.0 or higher
 1. PDO PHP Extension (and relevant driver for the database you want to connect to)
 1. cURL PHP Extension
 1. OpenSSL PHP Extension